Ellen A. Martin: Biography

 On April 6, 1891, in Lombard, Illinois, Ellen Martin led a group of 14 prominent women to the voting place at the general store.
 Although suffrage was restricted to men in Illinois at that time, Lombard was governed by its pre-1870 compact which omitted any mention of gender.
 Miss Martin therefore demanded that the three male election judges allow the women to vote.
 Reportedly, the voting judges were flabbergasted by Miss Martin: "Mr. Marquardt was taken with a spasm, Reber leaned stiff against the wall, and Vance fell backward into the flour barrel."

 A county judge eventually proclaimed the legitimacy of the women's votes, which became the first women's votes tabulated in Illinois history.
 Thus, Ellen Martin was the first woman in Illinois to vote.
 However, the men of Lombard quickly reorganized the town charter in line with the state charter, so that women were only allowed to vote in school elections.
-By 1916, Illinois women could vote in national elections, and the 19th Amendment (the Women's Suffrage Amendment) was passed in 1920.
+By 1916, Illinois women could vote in presidential elections, and for all statutory offices, and the 19th Amendment (the Women's Suffrage Amendment) was passed in 1920.

+Legacy

 In 2008, the city of Lombard, Illinois, declared April 6 to be "Ellen Martin Day" in commemoration of Ms. Martin's historic victory for women's suffrage.

+The Lombard Historical Society filmed a reenactment of Ellen Martin voting with other Illinois women before Illinois women's suffrage.